Should You Work with a Representative on Your Claim?

 Whether you file solo or with support, the goal is the same:

-• A clear, complete claim
+• A clear, complete clinical picture

 Choose what keeps you moving.